 If you’re thinking about applying to Harvey Mudd, you may wish to arrange a campus tour, interview or overnight visit.
 Our admission site has instructions on arranging campus visits.

 Situated at the base of the San Gabriel Mountains, the City of Claremont is best known for its tree-lined streets, historic buildings and The Claremont Colleges—nationally and internationally renowned for their academic excellence.

 Further afield, you’ll find even more to tempt you.
-Claremont is just 25 minutes from the nearest ski slopes, 90 minutes from the desert and less than an hour drive to the Pacific beaches.
-It’s therefore a great jumping off point for the many attractions that make Southern California a great place to visit.
+Claremont is just 25 minutes from the nearest ski slopes, 90 minutes from the desert and less than an hour’s drive to the Pacific beaches.
+It’s a great jumping-off point for the many attractions that make Southern California a great place to visit.
 Discover things to do and places to visit in the greater Los Angeles area.